 Having only a few days off in-between my exams and the start of my next semester, my mom and I were very limited in our itinerary.
 Even more, neither of us had a driver license at this point, so we were forced to book several tours to show us around (a thing I generally dislike, but actually ended up really pleasant).
 We stayed several nights in Reykjavik as day-trips to iconic views were easiest to reach.

-On our first proper day, we took a tour leading us through the Golden Circle, the most popular tourist route in iceland. the host driving us around was an elderly man taking great pride in his viking roots and often talked of bygone farmer days and Icelandic folklore.
+On our first proper day, we took a tour leading us through the Golden Circle, the most popular tourist route in Iceland. the host driving us around was an elderly man taking great pride in his viking roots and often talked of bygone farmer days and Icelandic folklore.

 On our way to our first hallmark, we encountered these beauties:

-Gulfoss, icelandic for “Golden Falls”, is an iconic waterfall located in the midst of a large canyon.
+Gulfoss, Icelandic for “Golden Falls”, is an iconic waterfall located in the midst of a large canyon.

 Thingvellir, a national mark in southwestern Iceland, lies in a valley known for its Althing, the national Parliament.
 It was established in 930 and is generally considered as the founding point of the Icelandic nation.
 It held sessions until 1798, and is thus one of the longest-running parliaments in the world.

 In the evening, we took a bus to a more desolate spot outside of the city and waited for polar activity.
-We were extremely lucky to have a clear sky in this period (heavy snowstorms hit Iceland shortly before our arival as well as on our last day) and after a few hours of waiting were graced with ghostly green shimmmers dancing in the dark (excuse my attempt at sounding poetic).
+We were extremely lucky to have a clear sky in this period (heavy snowstorms hit Iceland shortly before our arrival as well as on our last day) and after a few hours of waiting were graced with ghostly green shimmers dancing in the dark (excuse my attempt at sounding poetic).
 Alas my camera was not strong enough to record any of this, so you’ll just have to take my word for it’s magic.

 The next day, we took another tour driving us around several other landmarks, including the famous volcano Eyjafjallajokull which erupted in 2010.
-Our host, an extremely pragmatic man, felt no need to recite childhood memories and instead informed us on current-day isues such as the economic crisis, the political system and farmers’ daily lives.
+Our host, an extremely pragmatic man, felt no need to recite childhood memories and instead informed us on current-day issues such as the economic crisis, the political system and farmers’ daily lives.